 Name of Faculty Vijay Bhuria Course Name/Code Electrical Safety (2000141) Objectives To aware about electric shock or other injuries resulting from either direct or indirect electrical contact Content Introduction: Rules, Slogan, Poster, Devices Principles, Working of Safety department Safety Tips Safety concerns Electrical Safety-Related Work Practices Electrical Hazards Contact hrs. per semester 30 Outcomes After completion of this course, the students will be able to: 1.
-Aware about the importance of electrical safety in day to day life.
-2. Know about the safety devices 3.
-Familiar with electrical safety rules and Government policies issued time to time
+Distinguish the importance of electrical safety in day to day life.
+2. Classify the safety devices based on application 3.
+Acquire knowledge of electrical safety rules and Government policies issued time to time